VinoSarran/Pewlett-Hackard-Analysis/README.md

 - Unfortunately, when broken out by Title, we see that over 50,000 of those 72,000 retiring hold Senior Engineering or Senior Staff roles.
 Roles difficult to recruit and hire for:
   ![alt text](https://github.com/VinoSarran/Pewlett-Hackard-Analysis/blob/main/Resources/titlesbreakout.PNG?raw=true)
          <br>
 - To soften the blow, Pewlett-Hackard has identified 1,549 employees who are still roughly 10 years from retirement that can become mentees to those eligible for retirement.
-Their titles range but still cover the feilds needed in this knowledge sharing effort.
+Their titles range but still cover the fields needed in this knowledge sharing effort.
   ![alt text](https://github.com/VinoSarran/Pewlett-Hackard-Analysis/blob/main/Resources/Mentee.PNG?raw=true)